-The 2016 COSAFA Under-20 Championships, sponsored by PPC, will be played in South Africa’s North West province from December 7-16.
-Here is a quick lowdown on the 14 competing nations ahead of Wednesday’s first round draw.
+The 2017 COSAFA Under-20 Championships will be played in the Zambian city of Kitwe from December 6-16.
+Here is a lowdown on the 12 competing nations ahead of this week’s first round draw.

 The country have never tasted success in the junior version of the regional championship, this despite some excellent success in the COSAFA Cup senior competition.

 They have appeared in four finals though, losing three in a row between 2000 and 2002, and then again in 2011 when they went down 2-1 to Zambia.

 Angola finished top of their pool in the 2016 COSAFA Under-20 Championships with two wins and a draw, but lost 5-0 in the semifinals against South Africa and finished the competition in fourth place after a loss on penalties to guest side DR Congo in the bronze-medal match.

 Angola have always be known as a fine producer of young talent, many of whom make their way to Portugal and other parts of Europe.

 North African giants Egypt will be appearing at the 2017 COSAFA Under-20 Championships as a guest nation and will bring their excellent technical and organizational ability to the competition.

 Egypt have been a power on the continent at Under-20 level in the past, and have won the continental crown on four previous occasions, most recently in 2013.